 At the time Cinderella was written I was twenty-four hours away from meeting a family member who was struggling in heroin addiction.
-She called me for help because I am a recovering alcoholic, and even though I hardly knew her, of course I wanted do what I could.
+She called me for help because she knew I was a recovering alcoholic.
+My family has never been very close and I hadn't seen my niece in years; but of course I wanted to meet with her and help her in anyway I could.

 We met in a café and it didn’t take long for me to recognize my late mother in the eyes of this lovely, beaten down, mess of a girl.
 In the song there is a line that says “generations burned lay in the dust” and there it was, staring me in the face.
 So she talked and I listened, drifting in and out of memories of the past.
 It had only been a few decades before that God had plucked me from the throws of self destruction.
 I could identify with her justification, pride and her convincing tone.
 She still had her addiction "under control", an oxy moron, satan's grip.

 Marissa spoke quite a bit of my mother, who died when she was very young.
-How could she have known that my mom was but another Cinderella, caught up in herself and her addiction as she walked blindly against the spiritual battle for her soul?
+How could she have known that my mom was but another Cinderella, caught up in her addiction, walking blindly through the spiritual battle for her soul?
 I continued to hear the lyric of Cinderella in my head while we talked.
-“Keep it clean, the needle’s dirty, the façade the scene, so not pretty … he’s breathing death, steady, knocking, holding down, lying and mocking.”
+“Keep it clean, the needle’s dirty, the façade, the scene, so not pretty … he’s breathing death, steady, knocking, holding down, lying and mocking.”

-This young woman was being fervently chased by the devil.
-And at the same time I knew God was also in pursuit of her and this made me excited to tell her about the Cinderella song.
-And isn't that why I was there?
+This young woman was caught up by the devil's schemes and I knew God was in pursuit of her, He made that clear by downloading the Cinderella song 12 hours before we met.
+And isn't that why I was there, to tell her about the song and how much God loves her?
 Didn't God have me there to deliver His message through the song?
 I knew this was true but all of the sudden I found myself hesitant.
-I didn’t want her to think I was using her trial filled situation to “hook” her into “religion” and I was afraid of rejection, I was afraid … thank God the Holy Spirit quickly rushed in and took over and I took the piece of paper with the scratching's of the lyric and began to speak the freshly written song into her hardened heart.
+I didn’t want her to think I was using her trial filled life to “hook” her into “religion”.
+Truthfully, too, I was afraid of rejection, I was afraid … thank God the Holy Spirit quickly rushed in and took over ...
+I took the piece of paper with the lyric's of Cinderella scratched across it and began to speak the freshly written song into her hardened heart.
 I let the song do the talking.

 She wept, and I cried too.

-Is this you too?
+Does this have you thinking?
 Are you afraid to share the hope of Jesus Christ today?
 Do you sometimes ignore the Holy Spirit's prompting to share His grace with someone or ask if they want prayer?
-Don't worry, God will always be there for you ... on time, poignant, perfect, clear and powerful.
+Don't worry, just pray and God will always be there for you ... on time, poignant, perfect, clear and powerful.

 Do you know a Cinderella?
 Send her the song, give her this story.
 Pray for her.
 Reach out to her with the hope of Jesus Christ's saving grace.